francoishill/beegowebapp/README.md

 The aim is to have all the basics of a website, like User registration, login, password reset, etc. It will also include clientside libraries like AngularJS and Bootstrap.

+# Contribution

+Please feel free to contribute or to contact me.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).